 - For any user account where the session is unlocked or reconnected without using Rohos Logon Key control (session hijacking or Rohos being deactivated for some reason)

-The rules are constantly being verified by additional independent module by inspecting all desktop sessions.
+The rules are constantly being verified by additional independent module by inspecting all desktop sessions (including Remote Desktop session).
 When the rule match happens, Rohos app call push URL API and you receive an immediate push notification on a smartphone, with information about Time, Server name, IP, and user account name.

 How to setup 2FA bypass notification